 Next, temperatures.
 Most modern GPUs will have pretty reasonable temperatures on the actual graphics chip, particularly if you follow the advice in our Ethereum optimization guide, but that's not the only critical factor.
 Memory and VRM (Voltage Regulator Module) temperatures are also factors, but not all GPUs or graphics cards report these items.
 That makes it a bit trickier to determine what's 'safe' and what might cause premature component failure.

 We'll get into the clocks and speeds momentarily, but we think your best long-term bet is to let GPU temperatures hit at most 70C, preferably less.
-VRM temperatures should be kept to a maximum of 90C (again, preferably less), and we definitely wouldn't run with GDDR6X temperatures of more than 100C and expect a card to remain viable for much longer than a year.
+VRM temperatures should be kept to a maximum of 90C (again, preferably less), and we definitely wouldn't run with GDDR6X temperatures of more than 100C and expect a card to remain viable for two years.
 Maybe that's pessimistic, but we've had graphics cards fail far faster than that in the past, so better safe than sorry is our motto.
 For GDDR6, aim even lower, like maybe 85C (if your card even reports GDDR6 temps).